top of page

 What Our Evening Classes Look Like

-• Warm up – Light joint mobility, stretching, breath, and footwork.
+• Warm up Light joint mobility, stretching, breath work, and footwork to release tension and prepare the body

-• Ukemi – Safe falling and rolling skills scaled to your comfort level.
+• Ukemi Safe falling and rolling skills, always scaled to your comfort level and physical ability

-• Technique practice – Learn a few core movements with a partner.
-We rotate often so you meet different body types and experience levels.
+• Technique practice Learn a small number of core movements with a partner.
+We rotate often so you experience different body types and experience levels in a supportive way

-• Cool down – Gentle stretches and breathing to lower the heart rate.
+• Cool down Gentle stretches and breathing to lower the heart rate and leave feeling centered

 Neighborhoods We Serve